samereberlin/LibroJS/README.md

 - canvasPageElement.onUpdateSearch(searchData);
 - canvasPageElement.onDraw();
 - canvasPageElement.onUpdate();
-- canvasPageElement.onTouchManagedStart(touchEvent);
+- canvasPageElement.onCanvasTouchStart(touchEvent);
-- canvasPageElement.onTouchManagedMove(touchEvent);
+- canvasPageElement.onCanvasTouchMove(touchEvent);
-- canvasPageElement.onTouchManagedEnd(touchEvent);
+- canvasPageElement.onCanvasTouchEnd(touchEvent);

 Where:
 - `searchData` is the URL hash content from the question mark (if present) to the end.
 For example, in case of `index.html#fistPage?foo=bar`, the searchData would be `foo=bar`.